Splode/hackwild/_posts/2020-06-10-go-input-validation-and-testing.md

 ---
 layout: post
 title: Testing and Validating Input in Go
-description: Data validation is a defensive strategy, helping to ensure the data that you're working with has the type and shape that you expect.
+description: Data validation is a defensive strategy, which helps to ensure the data you're working with has the type and structure that you expect.
-keywords: go, golang, input, validation, struct, json, development, backend, input validation, testing
+keywords: go, golang, input, validation, struct, json, development, backend, input validation, data validation, testing, REST
 tags: Go
 category: Go
 hero_image:
   src: 'hackwild_go-input-validation_hero--825x464.png'
   alt: "Illustration of the phrase 'Validation, testing and validating input in Go'"
 og_image: '/static/images/hackwild_go-input-validation_hero--1200x600.png'
+date: 2020-06-10T14:50:11-6:00
 ---

 In a perfect world, before client-submitted data ever made its way to a backend application, it is sanitized, valid, pristine.
 Yet, in my experience, you should not assume the validity of user-submitted data.

 You could be working with invalid data for many reasons: Client-side validation might provide a false positive.
 A bot bypassed submission guards.
 Someone simply made a mistake.

-Regardless of the reasons for receiving invalid data, and even if you are working with valid data, it is still a good idea to validate on the backend.
-It is a defensive practice that can save time and headaches in the future.
+Regardless of the reasons for receiving invalid data—and even if you are working with valid data—it is still a good idea to validate on the backend.
+It is a defensive practice that can save time and headaches.

-This exercise will explore the process of validating input.
+This exercise will explore the process of validating input in Go.
 We will work with a JSON string, like what is often encountered in a REST API client request.
 We will define validation rules for different input fields and write tests for different input scenarios.

 ## Lead Input Struct

 We are going to use a common scenario in this exercise: processing a lead form submission from a client.
 Lead forms are often simple, but because they are open and accessed without authentication, they need thorough validation.

-We receive the lead form data as a JSON string, so we create a definition for a Lead struct with corresponding JSON tags.
+We receive the lead form data as a JSON string, so we create a definition for a Lead struct with corresponding JSON tags for unmarshaling.

 ```go
 // lead.go